ofnote/tsalib/README.md

 - [Resnet](models/resnet.py),
 - Contrast models with and without tsalib ([pytorch](models/snippets_pytorch.py), [tensorflow](models/snippets_tf.py)).

-With TSAs, we can gain deeper and immediate insight into how the module works by scanning through the `forward` (or equivalent) function.
+With named shape annotations, we can gain deeper and immediate insight into how the module works by scanning through the `forward` (or equivalent) function.
 - `tsalib` is designed to stay light and easy to incorporate into existing workflow with minimal code changes.
 Choose to use `tsalib` for tensor labels and shape asserts only, or, integrate deeply by using `warp` everywhere in your code.
 - The API includes both library-independent and dependent parts, giving developers flexibility in how they choose to incorporate `tsalib` in their workflow.
 - We've carefully avoided deeper integration into popular tensor libraries to keep `tsalib` light-weight and avoid backend-inflicted bugs.